ircdocs/modern-irc/_includes/modern-appendix.md

       Format: EXCEPTS=[character]
        Empty: e

-The `EXCEPTS` parameter indicates that the server supports ban exceptions, as specified in the [ban exemption](#ban-exemption-channel-mode) channel mode section.
+The `EXCEPTS` parameter indicates that the server supports ban exceptions, as specified in the [ban exception](#ban-exception-channel-mode) channel mode section.

 The value is OPTIONAL and when not specified indicates that the letter `"e"` is used as the channel mode for ban exceptions.
 If the value is specified, the character indicates the letter which is used for ban exceptions.